 Collaboration is key.
 Fun elements like swings and relaxation areas help foster community while driving innovation and entrepreneurship.

-Georgia Tech has driven Atlanta to become a hub for technology.
+Georgia Tech has been at the forefront of making Atlanta a hub for technology.
 While the university offers several incubators to support startups, administrators recognized a need to go a step beyond and provide options for those startups that had some initial success, though not enough to support expansion into a pricey space.
-This need to support the long-term career growth of young entrepreneurs led Georgia Advanced Technology Ventures, a non-profit that supports the commercialization of technology developed at Georgia Tech, to create a new business space for startups that have completed the incubator program at its Advanced Technology Development Center.
+This need to support the long-term career growth of young entrepreneurs led Georgia Advanced Technology Ventures, a non-profit that supports the commercialization of technology developed at Georgia Tech, to create Encore, a new business space for startups that have completed the incubator program at its Advanced Technology Development Center.
 Cooper Carry provided expertise in interior design, space planning and corporate trends, as well as branding services, to design Encore, a 42,000-square-foot (SF) office located at The Interlock.
 This location also provided a design reference, with the incorporation of railroad-themed elements throughout the space.

 Challenges in the design included exposed mechanical works, which the team opted to camouflage behind design-focused cabinetry.
 The intent was to provide office space for individual companies as well as community amenities, such as break areas, and meeting, training, and collaboration spaces.
 Cooper Carry provided 13 tenant suite options that range in size from 1,500 SF to 2,000 SF with shared spaces scattered throughout the floor.
 Flexible design elements include demountable glass wall systems and secondary entries in the tenant suites, allowing the spaces to expand in size.
 The designers took advantage of the many balconies available on the floor, with the largest connected to the community hub as a way to provide event space for happy hours and second-place work.